chdr/login-client/readme.md

 yarn install --production=true
 ```

-All dependencies can be installed with
+All production and development dependencies can be installed with
 ```
 yarn install
 ```